michael-lazar/ccso-nameserver/README.md

 Ph (stands for *"Phonebook"*) was the original CCSO client that was developed alongside the Qi server by University of Illinois.
-The source code is bundled with Qi, and its built and installed inside of the docker image.
+The source code is bundled with Qi, and it gets built and installed inside of the docker image.
 I've included a shortcut command to launch Ph from the docker container.
 Use the ``-s`` flag to specify a server host.